braghetto/ha-addons/ssh_tunnel/README.md

 # SSH Tunnel

-Port Forwarding from your Home Assistant to any ssh server using autossh.
+Port forwarding from your Home Assistant to any ssh server using autossh.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports armhf Architecture][armhf-shield] ![Supports i386 Architecture][i386-shield]

+## About

+This addon starts and maintains ssh tunnels.
+These tunnels can be configured to map multiple ports both locally and remotely.
+The ssh authentication uses ed25519 keys for better security and performance

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg